domRiddle/ASF/Configuration.md

 `HandleOfflineMessages` - `bool` type with default value of `false`.
 When `FarmOffline` feature is enabled, bot is not able to receive commands in usual way, as it's not logged into steamcommunity.
 To overcome this problem, ASF has also support for Steam offline messages that can be activated here.
 If you use `FarmOffline` on your alt accounts, you can consider switching this property to `true` in order to still be able to send commands to your offline bots, and receive responses.
 Keep in mind that this feature is based on offline steam messages, and receiving them automatically marks them as read, therefore this option is NOT recommended for primary accounts, as ASF will be forced to read and mark all offline messages as received in order to listen for offline commands - this affects also offline messages from your friends that are not ASF commands.

 It's also worth mentioning that this option is basically a hack that might, or might not work correctly, based on whether Steam network actually will save those unread messages as offline messages in the first place.
 We've already seen many situation when it did not, so it's entirely possible that your bot won't receive your commands regardless, unless you disable `FarmOffline` altogether.
 If you're unsure whether you want this feature enabled or not, keep it with default value of `false`.

 ***

+`IdleRefundableGames` - `bool` type with default value of `true`.
+This property defines if ASF is permitted to idle games that are still refundable.
+A refundable game is a game that we bought in last 2 weeks through Steam Store and we didn't play it for longer than 2 hours yet, as stated **[here](http://store.steampowered.com/steam_refunds/)**.
+By default when this option is set to `true`, ASF ignores Steam refunds entirely and idles everything, as most people expect.
+However, you can change this option to `false` if you want to ensure that ASF won't idle any of your refundable games too soon, allowing you to evaluate those games yourself and refund if needed without worrying about ASF affecting playtime negatively.
+Please note that if you disable this option then games you purchased from Steam Store won't be idled by ASF for up to 14 days since redeem date.
+If you're unsure whether you want this feature enabled or not, keep it with default value of `true`.

+***